NicholasFan235/vectra-deepcell-analyser/README.md

 # Configuration
 Tile size and deepcell parameters are in `config.deepcell_config.py`.
-DeepcellConfig class is used as a global singleton, so the parameters can be easily edited.
+DeepcellConfig class is used as a global static, so the parameters can be easily edited.

 To take into account varying fluorescent stains, it is intended that a `Panel` class containing a summary of the stains is created.
 Example see `panel_data/immune_panel.py`.
 This used for naming files and specifying which channels to give to deepcell.